-- Where the employer is not able to hold a position open, or to fill it temporarily (b) until an employee returns from parental leave, or fills it permanently on the basis of it being a key position, and, at the time the employee returns to work, a similar position (as defined in 20.9 (a) above) is not available, the employer may approve one of the following options: - (i) an extension of parental leave for up to a further 12 months until the employee's previous position or a similar position becomes available; - (ii) an offer to the employee of a similar position in another location (if one is available) with normal transfer expenses applying: if the offer is refused, the employee continues on extended parental leave as in 20.10(b)(i) above for up to 12 months; or - (iii) the appointment of the employee to a different position in the same location, but if this is not acceptable to the employee the employee shall continue on extended parental leave in terms of 20.10(b)(i) above for up to 12 months: - provided that, if a different position is accepted and within the period of extended parental leave in terms of 20.10(b)(i), the employee's previous position or a similar position becomes available, then the employee shall be entitled to be appointed to that position; or - (iv) where extended parental leave in terms of 20.10(b)(i) above expires. and no similar position is available for the employee, the employee shall be declared surplus under clause 27 of this contract. - 20.11 If the employee declines the offer of appointment to the same or similar position in terms of sub clause 20.9(a) above, parental leave shall cease. - 20.12 Where, for reasons pertaining to the pregnancy, an employee on medical advice and with the consent of the employer, elects to work reduced hours at any time prior to starting parental leave, then the guaranteed proportion of full time employment after parental leave shall be the same as that immediately prior to such enforced reduction in hours. - 20.13 Parental leave absence filled by temporary appointee If a position held open for an employee on parental leave is filled on a temporary basis, the employer must inform the temporary appointee that their employment will terminate on the return of the employee from parental leave. - 20.14 Employees on parental leave may from time to time and by agreement work occasional duties during the period of parental leave and this shall not affect the rights and obligations of either the employee or the employer under this clause. - 20.15 Paid Parental Leave Where an employee takes parental leave under this clause, meets the eligibility criteria in 20.2 (i.e. they assume or intend to assume the primary care of the child), and is in receipt of the statutory paid parental leave payment in accordance with the provisions of the Parental Leave and Employment Protection Act 1987 the employer shall pay the employee the difference between the weekly statutory payment and the equivalent weekly value of the employee's base salary (pro rata if less than full-time) for a period of up to 14 weeks.
+- (a) Where possible, the employer must hold the employee's position open or fill it temporarily until the employee's return from parental leave.
+However, in the event that the employee's position is a "key position", the employer may fill the position on a permanent basis if they meet the requirements set out in the Act. - (b) Where the employer is not able to hold a position open, or to fill it temporarily until an employee returns from parental leave, or fills it permanently on the basis of it being a key position, and, at the time the employee returns to work, a similar position (as defined in 20.9 (a) above) is not available, the employer may approve one of the following options: - (i) an extension of parental leave for up to a further 12 months until the employee's previous position or a similar position becomes available; or - (ii) an offer to the employee of a similar position in another location (if one is available) with normal transfer expenses applying; if the offer is refused, the employee continues on extended parental leave as in 20.10(b)(i) above for up to 12 months; or

+- (iii) the appointment of the employee to a different position in the same location, but if this is not acceptable to the employee the employee shall continue on extended parental leave in terms of 20.10(b)(i) above for up to 12 months: - provided that, if a different position is accepted and within the period of extended parental leave in terms of 20.10(b)(i), the employee's previous position or a similar position becomes available, then the employee shall be entitled to be appointed to that position; or - (iv) where extended parental leave in terms of 20.10(b)(i) above expires, and no similar position is available for the employee, the employee shall be declared surplus under clause 27 of this contract. - 20.11 If the employee declines the offer of appointment to the same or similar position in terms of sub clause 20.9(a) above, parental leave shall cease. - 20.12 Where, for reasons pertaining to the pregnancy, an employee on medical advice and with the consent of the employer, elects to work reduced hours at any time prior to starting parental leave, then the guaranteed proportion of full time employment after parental leave shall be the same as that immediately prior to such enforced reduction in hours. - 20.13 Parental leave absence filled by temporary appointee If a position held open for an employee on parental leave is filled on a temporary basis, the employer must inform the temporary appointee that their employment will terminate on the return of the employee from parental leave. - 20.14 Employees on parental leave may from time to time and by agreement work occasional duties during the period of parental leave and this shall not affect the rights and obligations of either the employee or the employer under this clause. - 20.15 Paid Parental Leave Where an employee takes parental leave under this clause, meets the eligibility criteria in 20.2 (i.e. they assume or intend to assume the primary care of the child), and is in receipt of the statutory paid parental leave payment in accordance with the provisions of the Parental Leave and Employment Protection Act 1987 the employer shall pay the employee the difference between the weekly statutory payment and the equivalent weekly value of the employee's base salary (pro rata if less than full-time) for a period of up to 14 weeks.